Course overview

 Themes covered in the course

-Student Mini-project portfolio (Fall 2025)
+Student Mini-project portfolio

-View Fall 2025 student projects
+View Fall 2025 students' mini projects